From both a professional

 please go the Forms and Contracts page on this site.

-you with guidance from the Ministry of the Attorney General’s Office which is strongly promoting arbitration as the
+provide you with guidance from the Ministry of the Attorney General’s Office which is strongly promoting arbitration